mkvalluri/cs583-project-1/README.md

 Implementation of Apriori Algorithm with multiple MIS values and special conditions.

+### Steps to run the program
+    Create new folder under C:\ named "input-data" Copy the data file (input-data.txt), configuration file (parameter-file.txt) Compile the source files using "javac *.java"
+    Run the program using command "java Main"
+    Output would be displayed on console and is also written into the file (output-patterns.txt) which will be saved under "C:\input-data" folder.

+    *NOTE* If you want to specify other directory as source directory, then run the program using "java PATH_TO_SOURCE_FOLDER" command.

 ### Input Format
     {20, 30, 80, 70, 50, 90}